fra42558nKlinS/Rt7FYjGlY/29w9ie/llLfg/Gx6ko/sfY/cloud-native-development-security_c1cqE_1748826501.txt.md

 ### 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate

 **Consequence**: A permanent ban from any sort of public interaction within the community.